tripu/Vita/politics.md

 ## 2 In general, the fewer laws, the better

-That doesn't mean there should be no rules, nor that [TODO]
+That does not mean that there should be *no* rules.
+It just means that the mere *existence* of a **#law** (formal prescription) or of a social norm (informal prescription) *needs justification*, and that the benefits of controlling, regulating or prohibiting certain aspect

 ## 3 I believe in rules